stitchdata/docs/_account-security/security/sso/pingfederate-single-sign-on-guide.md

     anchor: "create-the-sp-connection"
     summary: "Creating and configuring an SP connection in {{ page.display-name }}"
     content: |
+      {% include note.html type="single-line" content="**Note**: This guide was written for PingFederate v10.0.1.5.
+As a result, the location or names of some pages and fields may be different for you depending on your version." %}

       {% for substep in step.substeps %}
       - [Step 1.{{ forloop.index }}: {{ substep.title | flatify }}](#{{ substep.anchor }})
       {% endfor %}